We must rebuild Salt Lake City’s Water Reclamation Facility.

 Click The Links To View Important Information About The Project

-- New State and federal water-quality regulations starting January 2025, require the reduction of phosphorus in treated wastewater before it is returned to the environment.
-The existing Water Reclamation Facility is not designed to treat wastewater to meet these new regulations in a sustainable, efficient, or cost-effective manner.
+- New state and federal water-quality regulations starting January 2025, require the reduction of phosphorus in treated wastewater before it is returned to the environment.
+The existing Water Reclamation Facility is not designed to treat wastewater to meet these new regulations in a sustainable, efficient or cost-effective manner.
 It is also anticipated that additional nutrient and water-quality standards will be required in the future.
-The new facility will use a biological nutrient removal (BNR) process that is designed to reduce phosphorus as well as other nutrients in the wastewater.
-The new facility will be designed in a manner that enables Salt Lake City to meet the new phosphorus regulation as well as anticipated potential future regulations.
+The new Facility will use a biological nutrient removal (BNR) process that is designed to reduce phosphorus as well as other nutrients in the wastewater.
+The new Facility will be designed in a manner that enables Salt Lake City to meet the new phosphorus regulation as well as anticipated future regulations.

-- The existing Water Reclamation Facility was not designed or constructed to meet current building, seismic, electrical, and other current code requirements.
-Replacing the existing facility with a new facility designed and constructed in accordance to current code requirements provides increased safety during operation of this facility, and reliability and resiliency of this critical facility in the event of fires, earthquakes, or other extreme events.
+- The existing Water Reclamation Facility was not designed or constructed to meet current building, seismic, electrical and other code requirements.
+A new Facility designed and constructed in accordance to current code requirements provides increased safety during operation and reliability and resiliency in the event of fires, earthquakes or other extreme events.

-The Water Reclamation Facility’s critical role – it’s the City’s only wastewater treatment plant and services more than 200,000 customers over roughly 110 square miles – requires taking a strategic, methodical approach to its construction.
-Because it’s simply not an option to go without wastewater-treatment services, planning must ensure that the existing Facility continues operating without interruption while the new facility is built.
+The Water Reclamation Facility is the City’s only wastewater treatment plant and services more than 200,000 customers.
+Due to the Facility’s critical role, it requires taking a strategic, methodical approach to its construction.
+It’s simply not an option to go without wastewater treatment services.
+Planning must ensure that the existing Facility continues operating without interruption while the new Facility is built.

 The Water Reclamation Facility sits on 135 acres in northwest Salt Lake City, near the Rose Park Golf Course.
 The complex includes 29 buildings and 20 processing units.
 The new Facility will be built within the existing site.
 New buildings will be constructed, some existing elements will be retained, while others will be removed or decommissioned until they can be removed.